jfrome1/NTW2029/src/content/docs/course-ntw2029/exercises/guidelines.md

 - The exercises should be [:written grammatically](#x-grammar), in a [:formal style](#x-formal), with a focus on simple language and clear communication.
 - Write with a focus on simple language and do NOT try to impress me or your classmates with your big vocabulary.
 It often backfires and goes against the main purpose of academic writing, which is communicating your ideas effectively.
 - Don't cite sources or use quotes in the exercises unless I specifically tell you to.
-- Do not do any outside research for the exercises.
+- Don't do any outside research for the exercises.
 The exercises are ways to encourage your thinking, they are not research exercises where you are supposed to get ideas from other people or sources.
 - Do not write introductions or conclusions for the exercises.
 Get right to the point.

 # :x grammar

 Write grammatically so I know that any writing errors are not due to carelessness.
-It doesn't work to write the exercises carelessly with the plan proofread carefully only for the papers.
+It doesn't work to write the exercises carelessly with the plan to proofread more carefully for the papers.
 I need to see what your "good" writing looks like before the paper drafts so I know what I need to teach you.

 # :x formal